billy1daniels/grippinggolfpodcast/content/post/top-10-public-golf-courses-in-kansas-city.md

 Sykes/Lady features a driving range, chipping and putting greens and a full-service pro shop specializing in top-name equipment and apparel.
 Professional club fittings are available on-site.
 An array of unique programs are available, including First Tee facility certification and private or group lessons for adult and junior golfers.
 The course also hosts a number of leagues for both social and competitive golfers.

-For more on Sykes/Lady Overland Park Golf Course visit her website by [Clicking Here](https://www.golfop.com/golf-facilities/sykes-lady)
+For more on Sykes/Lady Overland Park Golf Course visit their website by [Clicking Here](https://www.golfop.com/golf-facilities/sykes-lady)